Direct Phone: 949.527.6143

 First, a little about Gilman: Gilman School, a kindergarten through twelfth grade independent school located in Baltimore City, is a diverse community dedicated to educating boys in mind, body, and spirit through particular emphasis upon academic excellence, athletic participation and aesthetic appreciation.
-Gilman seeks to produce men of character and integrity who have the skills and ability to make a positive contribution to the communities in which they live and work.
+Gilman seeks to produce men of character and integrity whom have the skills and ability to make a positive contribution to the communities in which they live and work.
 For more information, visit http://www.gilman.edu/.
 The Lumen blog aims to be a fun, informative, visual, and interesting place to learn more about Gilman.
-We see it as a place to get in depth about the teaching and learning that happens here, as well as share stories about the people that make up the Gilman community.
+We see it as a place to get in-depth about the teaching and learning that happens here, as well as share stories about the people that make up the Gilman community.

 The class designed the guitar bodies in Rhino, the CAD design and modeling software from McNeel & Associates.
 To create the toolpaths and G-code, the students used the RhinoCAM plug-in from MecSoft Corporation.
 The designs are machined on the school’s Laguna IQ.
 Because the machining was done right in the computer lab, the class needed a CNC router that was sturdy, compact, highly accurate, and easy to operate.
-That’s where they then settled on the IQ.
+That’s where they then selected the IQ.

 Our CO2 laser cutters are the perfect tools for engraving your favorite designs in acrylic, thin woods and numerous more materials.
 These machines, which provide excellent value for the price, can engrave complex designs quickly and accurately while leaving behind minimal wood dust or metal shavings.